podio/podio-android/README.md

 The SDK requires Android API level 11 as a minimum and it also requires  `android.permission.INTERNET` permissions being requested in your `AndroidManifest.xml` file.

-Apart from above Android requirements, the SDK also uses the [Android Volley](https://android.googlesource.com/platform/frameworks/volley/) framework for the network traffic and the [Google Gson](https://code.google.com/p/google-gson/) library for parsing Json.
+Apart from above Android requirements, the SDK also uses the [Android Volley](https://android.googlesource.com/platform/frameworks/volley/) framework for the network traffic and the [Google Gson](https://code.google.com/p/google-gson/) library for parsing JSON.
 Both dependencies are included as pre-build jar files in the Podio SDK project sources.

 The Podio SDK for Android is currently in a very early development stage where the entire feature set has not yet been fully implemented.
-We are working very actively with making it feature complete within the near future.
+We are working very actively on making it feature complete within the near future.

 ## Integrate with your Android project ##
 The project is currently made available as raw source code.
-You can get the source by cloning the git repository like this: `git clone git@github.com:podio/android-sdk.git` (VERIFY THIS!).
+You can get the source by cloning the git repository like this: `git clone git@github.com:podio/android-sdk.git`.

-Your options of integration from here on are as wide as the Android framework enables: You can e.g choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to manually add the Volley and Gson jars as they are not included in the podio-sdk JAR) and add it to your projects `libs` folder.
+Your options of integration from here on are as wide as the Android framework enables: You can e.g. choose to import the cloned source as an Android Library Project or build a JAR file out of it (don't forget to manually add the Volley and Gson jars as they are not included in the podio-sdk JAR) and add it to your projects `libs` folder.

 The provided Ant build script gives you the option of building a JAR file by issuing the `ant clean jar` command from the SDK root.
 You can then add the `podio-sdk.jar` file to your existing Android projects `libs` folder.

 ## Use the Podio SDK ##
 The use of the Podio SDK is made as straight forward as possible.
-A convenience "facade" is offered where you basically just make static method calls to achieve your Podio goals.
+A convenience "facade" is offered where you basically just make static method calls to interact with the Podio API.

 ### Setup your API keys ###
 But before you can communicate with the Podio API, you need to generate a set of API keys for your application from your "Account Settings" page on Podio.
 You can find further details on this [here](https://developers.podio.com/api-key).